bl-rd/bl-rd-archive/content/posts/video-game-text/index.md

 Maybe?
 I think it does add some extra (appropriate) emphasis, as well as a bit of character but I appreciate it might not be to everyone's taste.

 I liked learning about the Web Animations API and **love** that there is a library free way of doing this type of animation.
-I'm sure there are certainly plenty of creative possibilities to be had in the future, especially when {{<external-link href="https://caniuse.com/#feat=web-animation">}}the full implementation of the API appears in browsers{{</external-link>}}.
+I'm sure there are certainly plenty of creative possibilities to be had in the future, especially when [the full implementation of the API appears in browsers](https://caniuse.com/#feat=web-animation).

 As it stands I like it and, as I said before, _it's my website_!